poooi/poi/content/welcome/en-US.md

 language: en-US
 key: welcome_markdown
 ---

 Good day and welcome to poi {{version}}!
 Before your use, here is some information for you!

-__Poi will never modify your game data, but please use trusted releases and plugins!__
+**poi will never modify your game data, but please use trusted releases and plugins!**

-Poi does not use proxy by default, and you could change in settings panel:
+poi does not use proxy by default, and you could change in settings panel:

 - If you're using HTTP or Socks5 proxies, make sure it complies to your proxy information;
 - If you're using VPN, simply leave it unset;
 - You may also consider enable Editing DMM Cookie Region Flag setting.